 Cow’s milk allergy vs. cow’s milk protein intolerance

-Interestingly, many people with cow’s milk allergies (between 40 and 100 percent) don’t experience the same allergy to goat’s milk — perhaps because goat’s milk is higher in protein and has other properties that make it easier to digest.
-(Contrary to popular belief, goat’s milk does contain lactose —
+Goat’s milk is higher in protein and has other properties that make it easier to digest.
+Contrary to popular belief, however, goat’s milk does contain lactose —

 Even so, replacing cow’s milk formulas or pure cow’s milk with goat’s milk products should always be discussed and supervised by your child’s pediatrician — especially if they have an allergy.

 Another key nutritional difference is in lactose (the natural sugar found in all animal milks).
-Even without a true allergy, many people have a hard time digesting this milk protein, which often erupts as tummy troubles.
+Even without a true allergy, many people have a hard time digesting lactose, which often erupts as tummy troubles.